Jack Ogden (baseball): Awards

 In 1952, Ogden was elected to the International League Hall of Fame.

 In 1956, Ogden was inducted into the Delaware County Athletes Hall of Fame.

 In 1968, Ogden was inducted into Baltimore baseball's Shrine of Immortals.

 Personal life

 Ogden's brother, Warren "Curly" Ogden, was also a pitcher for Swarthmore and went on to play in Major League Baseball for the Philadelphia Athletics and the Washington Senators.

-Ogden married Swarthmore College classmate Dorothy Wills Young in April 1920.
+Ogden married Swarthmore College classmate Dorothy Young in April 1920.
 Together they had one son, John.
-M. Ogden, Jr., in July 1923.
+M. Ogden Jr., in July 1923.

-Ogden died at Lankenau Medical Center in Wynnewood, Pennsylvania on November 9, 1977 and is interred at the Oxford Cemetery in Oxford, Pennsylvania.
+Ogden died at Lankenau Medical Center in Wynnewood, Pennsylvania, on November 9, 1977, and is interred at the Oxford Cemetery in Oxford, Pennsylvania.